mensonones/start-react/README.md

 ## How to run the project

 First navigate to the project folder and open terminal.
-After this do an "npm install" command.
+After this do an `npm install` command.
 This command will install the necessary dependencies for your program to work.
-After that, do a npm start command in the terminal, still in the project folder.
+After that, do a `npm start` command in the terminal, still in the project folder.